Abhilasha-222/GChat_APP/README.md

 # GChat(Chat_App)

-Simple, Descent & Feature Rich Chatting Application.
+## Simple, Descent & Feature Rich Chatting Application.

+## Some Screen Shots(Actual App Even Looks Better 😃 :)

-## Getting Started
+## Features 👇:
+ - Show Only Known users or contacts
+ * Real-Time Messaging (with Firebase)
+ *

 This project is a starting point for a Flutter application.